INSTAMATIC IS BACK, SORT OF.

 - Pull the film out of the canister until the end and cut it. (but leave 2-3 inches of film attached to the canister for later respooling).

 - Roll up the film and make a very compact reel, it must be as thin as possible.
+The roll will be wounded all around the film block, which will stai in the center.
 Insert that reel into the smaller space, and the spool in the larger space.
 Be careful when inserting the film in the central part: the slot around the framing area is very narrow.

 - Put on the lid and make sure that it’s well closed (note that the cartridge has light leaks, keep the lights off).